 – Comments (as needed)

-- Once you enter the lease-specific information, click on Save and Add Tenants to add your tenant information.
-If your tenant information is already in zInspector, click “Add From Existing Tenants.”
-If not, click “Add New Tenant” to add the tenant-specific information (Name, Email Address, Phone Number, etc.).
+- Once you enter the lease-specific information, click Save and Add Tenants.
+If the relevant tenant is already in zInspector, click “Add From Existing Tenants.”
+If not, click “Add New Tenant” and enter the appropriate info.

 - Once all tenants have been added, click Save to return to the Tenants page.

 - The tenant will receive a welcome email with everything they need to access and perform their inspection.
 They will be prompted to download the zTenant mobile app, log in, and start inspecting.

 - Once the tenant has completed and signed the inspection in the app, a copy of the Tenant Move In report will be emailed to you (the property manager) and to the tenant.
 It will also appear on your Timeline.

 - Move In / Move Out Comparison Report: When the tenant eventually moves out, you can use zInspector to create a side-by-side comparison between the your Move Out inspection (completed by you or a teammate) and the Tenant Move In inspection (performed by the tenant).
-From Timeline, click Compare and select the appropriate property and move in/out dates.
+From Timeline, click the Compare (scale) icon and select the appropriate property and move in/out dates.